Capsid Bug Damage

 Typically, the Capsid Bug attacks young shoots of plants, leaving the growing tip distorted and normally full of small holes.
 Further damage is caused by the fact that as the Capsid Bug sucks the sap, it also leaves a toxin behind.

 The generic name of ‘Capsid Bug’ covers a number of different species, but all have the same characteristics as far as the gardener is concerned.
 They are small beetle-like insects, with long jointed legs and very visible feelers or antennae.

 Flowers are often affected, with resulting flowers being peppered with small holes or with damage to the edges of flowers from emerging flower buds.

-Capsid Bug damage on flowers, will be noticed by imperfect flowers emerging from their buds.
-Often looking a bit frayed at the edges.
+Capsid Bug damage on flowers will be noticed by imperfect flowers emerging from their buds.
+Damaged flowers normally look a bit frayed at the edges.

-Fruit attacked Apples, Pears, Gooseberries, Strawberries, Blackcurrants, Rspberries etc.
+Fruit attacked Apples, Pears, Gooseberries, Strawberries, Blackcurrants, Raspberries etc.